lombocska/spring-boot-actuator-samples/scenario-metrics-w-graphite/README.md

-## Sample for actuator generated metrics (simple)
+## Sample for actuator generated metrics (simple) with Graphite and Grafana

-This is the very basic scenario.
+This is the very basic scenario of using actuator with micrometer-graphite and grafana.
 No security at all.
-Docs for the metrics is [here]().

-There are metric names provided by actuator under localhost:8080/actuator/metrics
+There are metric names provided by actuator under localhost:8084/actuator/metrics

 #### Example